 Utah Admin.
 Rule R657-54-20

-Utah will again hold general-season turkey hunts in the fall of 2020.
-These hunts will be in addition to the spring general-season hunt of 2021.
-Here’s what you need to know about ob- taining permits for the general-season hunts.
+Utah will again hold general-season turkey hunts in the fall of 2022.
+These hunts will be in addition to the spring general-season hunt of 2023.
+Here’s what you need to know about ob-taining permits for the general-season hunts.

-This fall, you can obtain up to three general-season turkey permits.
-There will be a limited number of permits for four general- season turkey hunts in the following regions:
+There will be a limited number of permits for four general-season turkey hunts in the following regions:

 - Central Region